|AT A GLANCE||PRICING||HEADLINE|

 Puffy also backs their mattresses with a lifetime warranty.
 You can read more about it on their website.
 We always recommend reading up on company warranties before purchasing.

 Purple offers a 100-night risk-free trial period with all their mattresses.
 It works basically the same way as Puffy’s (except it’s one night less).
 Purple also backs their mattresses with a 10-year warranty.
 You can learn more about what the warranty entails on the company’s website.

 The Puffy mattress has taken off in recent years.
 The company has a done a great job marketing the bed.
 It was even featured on the Ellen Show back in 2018.
-Enough about all that though, let’s get into the actual bed.
+Enough about all that though, let’s get into the actual bed (literally).

-The Puffy mattress is a 10″ thick all-foam bed that is comprised of just two layers.
+The Puffy mattress is a 10″ thick all-foam bed that is comprised of three layers.
 It has a dense layer of support foam on the bottom, a polyfoam transition layer and then a layer of proprietary foam on top, which the company calls its “Cooling Cloud Comfort Layer.”
-Don’t let the fancy terms confuse you, though, it really just feels like memory foam.
+Don’t let the fancy term confuse you, though, it really just feels like memory foam.

-However, it’s not your typical memory foam.
-It’s actually one of the more unique feeling memory foams we’ve tested.
+However, the top layer doesn’t feel like your typical memory foam.
+It’s actually one of the more unique memory foams we’ve tested.
 It’s sort of light and airy.
-The top layer is soft and comfortable, but it doesn’t quite contour or hug your body as much as the top layer on a lot of other memory foam beds we’ve tested do.
+The top layer is soft and comfortable, but it doesn’t quite contour or hug your body as much as the top layer on a lot of other memory foam beds we’ve tested.

 Overall, we’d rate the Puffy mattress at around a medium on the firmness scale.
 It’s a very accommodating mattress.
 We think all types of sleepers will be just fine on this bed.
 It doesn’t matter whether you’re a back, stomach, or side sleeper.

 One thing I would note, though, is that we don’t think the original Puffy mattress is the most ideal choice for heavy people (250+ lb).
 That’s not a knock against Puffy.
 We actually almost always recommend big people go with a hybrid or innerspring mattress that contains coils for extra support.
-Some of our heavier Slumber Yard team members noticed that they’d sort of sink through the top layer on the Puffy and could feel the dense support foam below their trunk.
+For the purposes of this comparison though, we’d recommend large folks go with one of the New Purple Mattresses, which contain individually pocketed coils.

 In terms of coolness, we’d rate the Puffy mattress as temperature neutral.
 We don’t think you’ll warm up on this bed.
 However, it also won’t actively cool you down throughout the night.
 Honestly, that’s how most all-foam bed-in-a-box mattresses behave, so it’s not a big shock.